 Lasers In Plastic Surgery

 Many advertisements cloud the issue here purporting that the laser has replaced the Facelift or the Blepharoplasty.
-The resurfacing laser (usually a modified CO2 laser) may indeed be an adjunctive procedure to either (or both).
-Laser treatment addresses fine wrinkling of the skin.
-Popular areas include around the lips (to lessen the "pursed" appearance about the lips) and the region around the eyes.
+The resurfacing laser (usually a modified CO2 laser) may indeed be an adjunct procedure to either (or both).
+Full Face Co2 Laser Re-surfacing can almost erase facial wrinkles.
+Popular treatment areas include around the lips (to lessen the "pursed" appearance about the lips) and the region around the eyes.
 Fine wrinkling of the skin in these areas (as well as the whole face) is treated by vaporization with the laser.
 The skin regenerates in a more orderly layered pattern (microscopically) leaving a softer less wrinkled surface.
 There is also some shrinkage of the skin which loosens to an extent over the course of several months.
 The degree to which this shrinkage occurs is debatable.

 The procedure does leave the area swollen and red for weeks.
 Sunlight needs to be avoided and moisturizing creams are applied.
 There can be some pigment changes (for this reason many surgeons will not do the procedure on darkly pigmented skin).
 Overall, if anything is to be replaced by this re-surfacing laser, it is the deep facial chemical peel.
 The laser may very well give a more controllable result, as the depth of penetration is controlled somewhat.
 Laser treatment is at present more expensive than chemical peels however.